 How to prevent colon cancer with regular screenings

-Learning how to prevent colon cancer, or colorectal cancer, is essential.
-Colorectal cancer is the second leading cause of death from cancer in the United States, yet it is preventable.
-A colonoscopy is the standard screening procedure for adults who are 50 years or older.
+Learning how to prevent colon cancer or colorectal cancer is essential.
+Colorectal cancer is the second-leading cause of death from cancer in the United States, yet it is preventable.
+A colonoscopy is the standard screening procedure for adults who are 45 years or older.

 Regular screening prevents colon cancer

-- Eat a diet low in animal fats and high in fruits, vegetables and fiber.
+- Eating a diet low in animal fats and high in fruits vegetables and fiber,

 Take the worry out of colonoscopy prep

-Many people worry about the colonoscopy test because it involves preparations that can be unpleasant, or also possibly worry about anesthesia.
-Preparation includes drinking a liquid that clears your bowels so that your colon is empty for the procedure.
-It sounds unpleasant, but, as Harvard Medical School’s Family Health Guide says, “it’s worth the hassle.”
-They offer some great tips for prep, including dialing back your diet to clear liquids the day before and keeping a variety of appealing clear liquids on hand, like soft drinks and ice pops.
+Many people worry about the colonoscopy test because it involves preparations that can be unpleasant or also possibly worry about anesthesia.
+Preparation includes drinking a liquid that clears your bowels so your colon is empty for the procedure.
+It sounds unpleasant, but as Harvard Medical School's Family Health Guide says, "It's worth the hassle."
+They offer some great tips for prep, including dialing back your diet to clear liquids the day before and keeping a variety of appealing clear liquids on hand such as soft drinks and ice pops.

-A colon cancer fact sheet put out by Centers for Disease Control and Prevention notes that if everyone over 49 had their regular recommended screenings, colorectal cancer deaths would decrease by 60 percent.
+A colon cancer fact sheet put out by the U.S. Centers for Disease Control and Prevention (CDC) notes if everyone over 49 had their regular recommended screenings, colorectal cancer deaths would decrease by 60 percent.
 Prevent colon cancer and schedule your colonoscopy today.